 Richard is a Partner in the Dispute Resolution team at Appleby, specialising in corporate, trust and commercial litigation and regulatory matters.
 His regulatory focus is on data protection, AML and compliance, technology and eGaming.
 Richard is one of the global leads for Privacy and Data Protection at Appleby and is the Guernsey lead for the firm’s Technology and Innovation practice group.
-He was described in the 2020 edition of Legal 500 as “comfortably Guernsey’s eminent data protection lawyer”.
+He was described in the 2021 edition of Legal 500 as “the go-to lawyer for data protection matters”.

 Richard has acted for a range of local and global institutions on complex, cross-border disputes involving funds, banking and investment relationships and trusts.
 Many of the cases he has worked on involve fraud, asset-tracing and applications for injunctive relief, or regulatory issues (such as enforcement, AML, bribery or sanctions), often resulting in ground-breaking judgments, both in Guernsey and England.